-Pokemon Legends: Arceus is a big step for Game Freak and The Pokemon Company.
+Pokemon Legends: Arceus is a big Charizard-sized step for Game Freak and The Pokemon Company.
 It represents a departure from anything the studio has done to date and shakes up the decades-old Pokemon formula in a huge way.
-With this new game, we go back in time and see a Pokémon world older than we’ve ever seen in a mainline game – and we go open world, too.
+With this new game, we go back in time and see a Pokémon universe much older than we’ve ever seen in a mainline game – and we go open world, too.

 Now that we’ve got the UK-inspired Pokemon Sword and Shield out of the way, Pokemon Legends: Arceus takes us back in time to a less technologically advanced Sinnoh region, where the player is asked to create the world’s very first Pokedex.
 The Wild Area in the aforementioned Sword and Shield is clearly an inspiration for the direction this game is taking, and Game Freak notes that this “bold new direction” for the franchise, wants to mix things up a little.